 Environmentalists are outraged that President Trump chose climate change sceptic Scott Pruitt to lead the EPA and over the fact that President Trump has set the wheels in motion to dismantle Obama’s environmental and climate legacy.

 - 8.80% said Increase Slightly

 Thank you to everyone who participated and shared the Pulse with friends and connections in the land industry.

-Sponsorship of the Pulse is a great way to ensure your brokerage is the first one buyers and sellers call when they have a need to buy or sell property.
-Sponsor the LANDTHINK Pulse for only $500 per month and get insane Social + Email + Web exposure.
+Become a Pulse sponsor!
+It’s a great way to ensure your brokerage is the first one buyers and sellers call when they have a need to buy or sell property.
+You’ll get insane exposure on Social + Email + Web.
 That’s 500,000+ monthly eyes on you!
 Once you have it, you won’t want to give it up!
 Pulse sponsorships are offered on a first come first serve basis and are subject to certain limitations.
 If your business would be interested in sponsoring the April Pulse question, please contact us soon.

 Do you have a suggestion for next month’s Pulse question?
 Submit your question here and we might choose yours!